firebase/firebase-cpp-sdk/README.md

 Note that we include the Gradle wrapper, which if used will acquire the necessary version of Gradle for you.

-### Prerequisites for iOS
+### Prerequisites for iOS/tvOS
-The following prerequisites are required when building the libraries for iOS.
+The following prerequisites are required when building the libraries for iOS or tvOS.
 - [Cocoapods](https://cocoapods.org/)

 ## Building